xmtp/xmtp-dot-org/docs/concepts/signatures.md

    These XMTP keys include a public key, which is displayed as a hexadecimal string in the **Message** section of the signature request window.

-   This XMTP public key is directly tied to your XMTP identity and is stored and advertised on the XMTP network and provides the information others need to message with you.
+   This XMTP public key is directly tied to your XMTP identity, is stored and advertised on the XMTP network, and provides the information others need to message you.

    To learn more about these keys, see [Key generation and usage](/docs/concepts/key-generation-and-usage).